public-accountability/littlesis-rails/DEVELOPMENT.md

 This may take a while.

-10) Visit port 8080 for Puma and `8081 for nginx
+10) Visit port `8080` for Puma and `8081` for nginx

-The configurations for nginx and postgres are in the folder config/docker
+The configurations for nginx and postgres are located the folder config/docker

 ### LittleSis commands